 And you’re done!

-If you liked this, you might also like the Mulberry Throw, another free crochet blanket pattern, and subscribe to the newsletter.
-When you sign up using the box below, you’ll get access to the resource library with freebies like the Blanket Sizing Guide and new patterns, tips, and post in your inbox every week.
-It’s completely free and it helps me run this blog and give you more free patterns.
+Thanks so much for hanging out with me today!
+I hope you liked this post and if you did, please consider subscribing to the newsletter.
+It’s completely free and you’ll get access to the resource library with freebies and new patterns, tips, and posts in your inbox every week.
+Plus, it helps me run this blog and give you more free patterns.
 And I have some great ones coming up!

 See you soon 🙂